-Islamic mortgages, sometimes referred to as halal mortgages, or even home purchase plans, are technically not mortgages at all.
+Islamic mortgages, sometimes referred to as halal mortgages or home purchase plans, are technically not mortgages at all.
 Mortgages are loans that are given in exchange for paying interest.

 An Islamic mortgage is actually a Sharia-compliant home purchase plan.
-This means the bank will buy the property for you, and sell it back to you for a higher price or lease it to you at a rate that could fluctuate.
+This means the bank will buy the property for you and either charge you rent on its share until you fully own it, which is the most common type in the UK, or sell it back to you at a higher price.

 You will have a plan to pay it back in instalments, but there will be no interest involved.
 Either way, the bank still makes a profit.

 Just like buying a home with a regular mortgage, you will enter a contract with the seller and agree a price.
-Your Islamic mortgage provider will then buy the property from the seller.
+Your Islamic mortgage provider will then buy the property from the seller with a deposit paid by you of between 5% and 35%.
 With a standard mortgage, the money would be transferred to you to give to the seller, and you would then be required to pay it back with interest.

-With an Islamic mortgage, the bank owns the property and sells it back to you at a higher price.
-You can still pay this back in instalments just like you would with a standard mortgage, except that you do not pay any interest.
+With an Islamic mortgage, the bank owns the property and usually charges you rent, which also goes towards paying off a portion of its share each month, or sells it back to you at a higher price for a fixed amount each month.
+You still pay for the property in instalments just like you would with a standard mortgage, except that you do not pay any interest.